TDMVC/shadow/json (1).md

         "PlacePrice": 75000,
         "Offset": 2.7,
         "Max": 1,
-        "Passive": {"Name": "Annihilation", "Description": "Charge nuclear breath for 5 seconds to unleash a Continous Cone AOE beam that deals 2x of Chicazilla's Damage for 10 seconds.
-25 second cooldown."}, "hitboxOffset": {
+        "Passive": {"Name": "Annihilation", "Description": "Charge nuclear breath for 5 seconds to unleash a Continous Cone AOE beam that deals damage equal to Chicazilla's Damage for 10 seconds with a 30 second cooldown."}, "hitboxOffset": {
             "X": 0,
             "Y": 0,